workshopper/i18n-it-all/exercises/01_dynamic_output/problem.en.md

 personalize the greeting.

 ISO standardised language codes under the [ISO 639] system.
 In this exercise we use two-letter [ISO 639-1] language codes.
-It does not specify any language there is but works with all the languages commonly used.
+These language codes technically does not contain every possible language that exists but in practise, all the common languages are specified.
 In the ISO 639 specification `de` stands for german, `en` for english, etc.

-In order to make it possible to be even more precise the specifier has the [ISO 3166-1] two-letter country code attached.
-As such `de-at` stands for "german language used in austria" or `zh-tw` for "chinese language used in taiwan".
+Lets be more specific!
+The language codes can come with [ISO 3166-1] two-letter country code attached. `de-at` stands for _"german language used in austria"__ or `zh-tw` for _"chinese language used in taiwan"_.

 This file contains all the languages that will be tested from the system.
 However, since we havn't found all the chinese or japanese dialects you